Grey Wolves (organization): Illegal drug trade allegations

 Grey Wolves members and leaders have been involved in international drug trafficking since the 1980s.
-In the early 1980s U.S. anti-terrorism officials at the State Department reported that Türkeş is "widely believed to have been involved" in moving heroin from Turkey into Western Europe.
-According Stephen E. Ambrose, the leaders of Grey Wolves had built in the late 1980s an army by trading drugs for military equipment, ranging from assault helicopters to tanks.
+In the early 1980s, U.S. anti-terrorism officials at the State Department reported that Türkeş is "widely believed to have been involved" in moving heroin from Turkey into Western Europe.
+According Stephen E. Ambrose, the leaders of Grey Wolves had built an army in the late 1980s by trading drugs for military equipment, ranging from assault helicopters to tanks.
 Drugs were transported to Italy, where organized crime processed them.
 According to Peter Dale Scott, the author of the book American War Machine, in 2010 there were drug producing and dealing groups that had clear ties with the Grey Wolves and its affiliated political party, MHP.

 Designation as a terrorist group

 In 2005, Kazakhstan banned the Grey Wolves, classifying it as a terrorist group.

 Following the November 2020 ban of the Grey Wolves in France for hate speech and violence, and the calls for similar actions to be taken in the Netherlands and Germany, the European Parliament urged, on 20 May 2021, that the 27 member states of the European Union to designate the Grey Wolves as a terrorist group, and thus, marking the first time that an EU institution has linked the Grey Wolves to terrorism.
 The Turkish government reacted to the EP report by calling it "biased" and "unacceptable", because, according to the Turkish Foreign Ministry spokesperson Tanju Bilgiç, the Grey Wolves are "a legal movement, which is associated with a long-established political party in Turkey."
 The MFA claimed the "slanders" are "fabricated by the anti-Turkey Armenian diaspora as well as PKK and FETÖ circles."

-In September 2021 Representative Dina Titus (D-NV) proposed designating the Grey Wolves as a terrorist group through an amendment to the Fiscal Year 2022 National Defense Authorization Act (NDAA).
+In September 2021 United States Representative Dina Titus (D-NV) proposed designating the Grey Wolves as a terrorist group through an amendment to the Fiscal Year 2022 National Defense Authorization Act (NDAA).
 The proposed amendment asked the US Secretary of State to provide "a detailed report of the activities of the Grey Wolves organization undertaken against US interests, allies, and international partners" and determine if the organization "meet the criteria for designation as a foreign terrorist organization."

-The state-run Anadolu Agency claimed that the Gülen movement was behind the move.
+In April 2025, the United States Court of Appeals for the Third Circuit designated the Grey Wolves as a Tier III terrorist organization.

 Noted Grey Wolves member Cengiz Telci has stated in regards to accusations of violence against Kurds that, "I don't kill people; I kill terrorists.
 Terrorist not people."